animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 Answer: I get evicted, arrested, or even-more fined.

-Question: What might happen to my mom, who is poor, if, upon learning this threat, I commit suicide and she goes into debt?
+Question: What might happen to my mom, who is poor, if, upon me learning these unpreventable threats, I commit suicide and she goes into debt?

 Answer: She gets arrested.